kengibson1111/tour-of-go/README.md

 ## Lessons

-* channels - these are like Java streams.
-You send and receive values with the operator, <-.
-You have to use make() like with maps and slices.
-Sends and receives block until the other side is ready, and that makes it very useful for routine synchronization without explicit locks.
-So the sample distributes work among 2 routines.
-  When each routine is done, it sends an int on a channel.
-Both x and y ints are waiting to receive from the channel.
-2 senders, 2 receivers - remember the blocking.
-So I start 2 threads to do work and then I wait in the caller until both threads are done.
-AND I have to receive results from both threads.
-Do the same in Java and compare the code :).

 * channels (buf) - you can pass in a 2nd argument to make() which specifies a buffer length.
 When you do this, golang uses a buffer with the channel.
 Sends block until the buffer is full.
 Receives block if the buffer is empty.
 So try a couple of code mods and see what happens.
 First, try sending a 3rd int on the channel before